4.82 from 197 votes

 • ¼ – ½ teaspoon ground black pepper

-• 1 cup freshly shredded cheddar cheese (113g) see note
+• 1 cup (113 g) freshly shredded mild or medium cheddar cheese or Colby jack cheese, see note

 Instructions